Stories of Success: Immigrants Contributing to the

 research team co-led by a developmental pediatrician and a molecular biologist.
 Together, we

-explored the psychiatric and cognitive aspects of a new neurodegenerative disease, fragile Xassociated tremor/ataxia syndrome (FXTAS).
+explored the psychiatric and cognitive aspects of a new neurodegenerative disease, fragile Xassociated tremor/ataxia syndrome (FXTAS). - Finally, having witnessed the political changes in Romania, I do not easily accept the status quo

 and am inclined toward disruptive change.
 I break new ground and develop innovative programs